 Experiencing trauma can change the way we process information, connect with others, and make decisions.
-The master-level clinicians and comprehensive trauma therapy services at Fort Behavioral Health in Texas can help you process trauma and move forward.
+The master-level clinicians and comprehensive trauma therapy programs at Fort Behavioral Health in Texas can help you process trauma and move forward.
 Contact us by calling 844.332.1807 to learn more about our trauma-informed care options.

 What is Trauma?